The Ultimate Guide to Buying Your First House

-In order to buy a home, you're going to need a deposit that amounts to at least 5% of the price of that property, but the more you put into the purchase, the better interest rate you're likely to get.
+In order to buy a home, you're going to need a deposit that amounts to at least 15%, although some lenders may occasionally consider a 10% deposit, but the more you put into the purchase, the better interest rate you're likely to get.

 In the majority of cases, you're going to be getting your deposit either partially or entirely from your own savings (unless you're fortunate enough to have a close relative gifting it to you)

 This can be one of the most frustrating aspects of getting a mortgage as a first time buyer, trying to scrape together enough of a deposit to make it realistic to get on to the ladder; in this situation, it's important to get all the help you can and make the most out of your savings.